UoB-COMSM0166/2025-group-4/README.md

 You fall before the final gate.
 The floating world collapses, swallowed by the void.
 "The world collapses.
 Your legacy fades into dust."

-#### **♻️ Bittersweet Ending***
-You survive but fail to fully restore balance.
-The world remains partially fragmented.
-You become its lone guardian, watching over what remains.
-"A fractured peace.
-A future undefined.
-You live to guide the next."

 ---

 ## **Stakeholders**